 why any one of us should give a damn?

-Agency clients included start-up CEOs as well as organizations like Nestle Nespresso (Lausanne), Viacom, The Museum of Modern Art, N.Y., Macau International Airport (China), Comcast Cable Communications, Conde Nast Publications, News Corporation, Sydney Opera House, The Federal Airports Commission, Sony, American Airlines, Zurich Group and many more.
+Agency clients included organizations such as Nestle Nespresso (Lausanne), Viacom, The Museum of Modern Art, N.Y., Macau International Airport (China), Comcast Cable Communications, Conde Nast Publications, News Corporation, Sydney Opera House, The Federal Airports Commission, Sony, American Airlines, Zurich Group and many more.
+VIEW PROJECTS

-Today she consults, speaks and takes her signature NY Brand Lab workshops across the USA, Latin America and Australia.
-Currently working in Mexico, she's also recently launched her Black Line Crazy limited edition collection of wearable art and homewares.
-Her first public art installation was unveiled last September in New York City at 1285 Avenue of the Americas and West 51 Street.
-(It's still up.)
+Today she consults, speaks and but is currently not taking her signature NY Brand Lab workshops across the USA, Latin America and Australia.
+Currently working in Mexico, she's recently launched a new creative venture designing the first Black Line Crazy Limited Edition Collection of wearable art and homewares.
+Each piece in the collection is based on her bold abstract art.
+Her first public art installation, titled What Were They Thinking, was unveiled in September 2019 in the UBS Bank headquarters in New York City at 1285 Avenue of the Americas and West 51 Street.
+It's still up.

 A guest lecturer at The University of California (UCLA) on branding, and The University of Sydney Business School’s Masters Program, she collaborated on storytelling content for The University of New South Wales' Center of Social Impact (Sydney).